 He’s played parties at Privilege (Ibiza), Arq (Sydney), Casa das Caldeiras (Sao Paulo), Pervert (Milan), The Egg (London) Hotel Locarno (Rome), Amnesia (Ibiza), Neon Lounge (Los Angeles), Club Med (Bodrum), Queen (Paris), Zona (Moscow) Tease (Dublin), Essential (Manchester), Eureka Tower (Melbourne), Midnight Shift (Sydney), Gay Pride (Latvia) Balzac Opera Club (Ecuador) and Hustlaball (London).

-Stewart conceived, promoted and hosted Studio 24 (The Hospital Club) which attracted international guest DJs (Paul Goodyear, Laurent C, The Men Who Fell 2 Earth) and a glittering array of A-list guests.
+Stewart is the host and DJ of Studio 24 (The Hospital Club) which attracts international guest DJs (Paul Goodyear, Laurent C, The Men Who Fell 2 Earth) and a glittering array of A-list guests.
 The 2009 Studio 24 NYE party was the most profitable night in the club’s history.

 Stewart remains a popular choice for corporate events and private parties.
 Clients have included Alexander McQueen, X Box, Sam McKnight, Soho House, Pam Ann, Mixfest Brazil, Elton John AIDS Foundation, Home House, The Horror Channel, The Daily Telegraph, Bilbao Film Festival, Bermondsey Street Festival and The Saatchi Gallery.